 Vores stæmmer er framtidsdrømme

-our voises carry futur dreams
+Our voises carry futur dreams

-Gloria’s foyer Roskilde Festival 2025
+Exhibited | Gloria’s foyer Roskilde Festival 2025; GRASP 2025

 Visual artist Julie Nymann invites us into an installation where green surrounds us.
 People who have difficulties converting sound into words and vice versa are, in the National Danish Dyslexia Test, labelled with the colour red.